strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 ### Getting a Perfect Lighthouse Audit Result

+The Lightouse audit results should be almost perfect scores in all categories at this point.
+However, under the Progressive Web App category Lighthouse will indicate that the app "Does not redirect HTTP traffic to HTTPS."
+Lighthouse may also indicate that the app "Does not provide fallback content when JavaScript is not available."
+This audit should pass, but fails as a result of the "Does not redirect HTTP traffic to HTTPS" audit failing.

-Performing a Lighthouse audit at this point will fail some checks as Lighthouse is unable to test the HTTP to HTTPS redirect.
-To achieve a perfect score in Lighthouse, temporarily change the `httpPort` and `port` values in `server/config.json`:
+The app does, in fact, redirect HTTP traffic to HTTPS.
+However, Lighthouse doesn't know to look for the HTTP version on the non-standard port 8080.
+To achieve a perfect score in Lighthouse, temporarily change the `httpPort` and `port` values in `server/config.json` to the standard values for HTTP and HTTPS respectively:

 ```js
 "httpPort": 80,